-The concept of the S-BFD Echo function is similar to the BFD Echo function described in [RFC5880], packets are self-generated and self-terminated after traversing a link/path.
+The concept of the S-BFD Echo function is similar to the BFD Echo function described in [RFC5880].
+S-BFD echo packets have the destination of self, thus S-BFD echo packets are self-generated and self-terminated after traversing a link/path.
 S-BFD echo packets are expected to u-turn on the target node in the data plane and MUST NOT be processed by any reflector BFD sessions on the target node.